autowarefoundation/autoware.universe/common/tier4_perception_rviz_plugin/README.md

 ### Interactive manipulation
 You can interactively manipulate the object.
 1. Select "Tool Properties" in rviz.
-2. Select corresponding object tab in the Tool Properties.
+2. Select the corresponding object tab in the Tool Properties.
-3. Turn on "Interactive".
+3. Turn the "Interactive" checkbox on.
    ![tool_properties](./images/tool_properties.png)
 4. Select the item in the tool tab in you haven't chosen yet.
 5. Key commands are as follows.

 | action | key command |
 | ---- | ---- |
 | ADD  | Shift + Click Right Button |